TechLabs-Dortmund/zero-waste/README.md

 ```bash
   conda activate env_zerowaste
 ```
-To activate the environment (Note that in VSCode you should use the command prompt and not windows powersehll).
+to activate the environment (Note that in VSCode you should use the command prompt and not windows powershell).

 After successful installation and activation use the following command to run the project: